 Tell why you picked this article.
-A sentence or two should suffice, like "It looked interesting because I like xxx."
+A sentence or two should suffice, like ''It looked interesting because I like xxx.''

-\section{Summary of Article} Briefly summarize the article that you read.
+\section{Summary of Article}

+Briefly summarize the article that

+you read.
+Cite the article: ''Colton

+(2002) states ...', Tell briefly what

-authors did and why they thought it was worth writing about.
+the authors did and why they thought

+it was worth writing about.